fex01/thesis-ws/jenkins/README.md

 - Choose `Pipeline script from SCM` from the `Definition` dropdown.
 - SCM: `Git`
 - Repository URL: `https://github.com/fex01/thesis-tf.git`
+- Ignore field Credentials as the repo is public and does not require authentication.
 - **Change** Branch Specifier to `*/main`, as new GitHub repositories use `main` instead of `master`.

 Click `Save`.